 What do you do when you notice a change in your cat’s behavior, though?
 We’re bringing you everything you need to know down below!

+First things first, figure out what’s triggering your cat’s stress and anxiety.
 Maybe she is scared of your neighbor’s dogs and starts shivering and shaking every time she catches a glimpse of them or hears them bark outside the window.

+Perhaps she’s stressed out because all of a sudden, you’re working from home rather than going to work every single day (yes, that’s a thing!).
 When you determine what’s bothering her, you’re going to have a better chance of removing the triggers or training her to become more confident and courageous.

 Once you’ve established your cat’s triggers, you need to remove them or work on getting her more comfortable around them – the outcome depends on whether or not your cat’s triggered by something you can remove.

+On one hand, you can easily keep your neighbor’s dogs away from your cat, sway your cat’s attention away from the dogs when they’re barking, or entertain her whenever they’re trying to get her to hop on the window.
 On the other, you can’t get your guests to leave early because they’re stressing your cat out, or get your children to stop playing with noisy toys because they’re bothering her when she’s trying to sleep.
 But, you can teach her to become more comfortable around other people, children, and animals.

+We know you might be thinking “What does her environment have to do with the fact that our neighbor’s dogs keep on barking!?”
 Here’s the thing, cats have different triggers which you might or might not be able to remove right away.
-However, when you make sure to have your cat entertained at all times, chances are she’s going to be too distracted to be triggered by whatever was bugging her.
+However, when you make sure to have your cat entertained at all times, chances are she’s going to be too distracted to be triggered by whatever is bugging her.

 How do you do that, though?
 Provide her with a bunch of scratching posts, climbing posts, stimulating toys, and comfortable retreats, and observe how much happier and healthier she gets with each day.